-The MPH programme emphasises empowering people working with communities in Africa and around the world with comprehensive knowledge, attitudes and skills necessary to enjoy better health.
+The MPH program emphasizes empowering people working with communities in Africa and around the world with comprehensive knowledge, attitudes and skills necessary to enjoy better health.

-By the end of the MPH programme, students will be able to:
+By the end of the MPH program, students will be able to:

 - 1. Identify major public health problems within the African continent, in particular, and the world at large. - 2.
 Describe conventional and complementary solutions in the prevention and control of common health problems. - 3.
 Apply the skills, principles, concepts, and methods of health promotion as a comprehensive approach for addressing public health issues in diverse societies and settings. - 4.
 Outline effective strategies to address and manage public health problems in order to bring about changes in the lives of people and communities. - 5.
 Design epidemiological research and interpret findings for use as a tool for knowledge, prevention, and control of disease. - 6.
 Evaluate the types, dynamics, prevention, and control of communicable and non-communicable diseases with special attention to tropical conditions. - 7.
-Conceptualize, design, implement, and evaluate programmes and policies to protect and promote environmental health. - 8.
-Plan, develop, and implement health intervention programmes in the community setting and evaluate their impact on alleviating the burden of disability, morbidity, and mortality among community members. - 9.
+Conceptualize, design, implement, and evaluate programs and policies to protect and promote environmental health. - 8.
+Plan, develop, and implement health intervention programs in the community setting and evaluate their impact on alleviating the burden of disability, morbidity, and mortality among community members. - 9.
 Demonstrate a practical understanding of the mechanisms whereby nutrition modifies disease processes, based on rigorous application of scientific principles.

 - 1. Have a bachelor's degree with a minimum CGPA of 3.00 on a 4-point scale or its equivalent grade of 60%.
 Applicants with a CGPA of 2.5 to 2.99 or 55% to 59% may be accepted on probation. - 2.
-Applicants are to meet the following prerequisites as having been taken at the undergraduate level: - Human Anatomy and Physiology/Human Biology (3 Credits) - Human Nutrition (3 Credits) - 3.
+Applicants are to meet the following prerequisites as having been taken at the undergraduate level: - Human Anatomy and Physiology/Human Biology (3 Credits) - ► Human Nutrition (3 Credits) - 3.
 Must demonstrate proficiency in English. - 4.
-Have two Recommendations completed online: One from a religious leader and one from your previous university or from your employing organization.
+Have two Recommendations completed online: One from a religious leader and one from your previous University or from your employing organization.
 The applicant should seek the consent of the referee before submitting their details.

 - 1. Successfully complete a minimum of 40 credits of course work with a minimum passing grade of C and a project/thesis equivalent to 6 credits, making a total of 46 Credits. - 2.
 Attain a minimum CGPA of 2.75 (on the 4.0 scale). - 3.
-Successfully complete and make an oral presentation of a research project relevant in the area of specialization. - 4.
-Submit the required bound copies of the research project.
+Successfully complete the research project/thesis. - 4.
+Complete all the required corrections of the research project/thesis.